 If the skin is either dry or normal, coax it to a more perfect softness with Special Dry-Skin Mixture.
 If oily—yes, oily skins do need lubrication—smooth in that very special Suppling Cream.

-Pores and blackheads on the nose could be treated with Dorothy Gray Liquefying Cleansing Cream if the skin was normal or oily, or Dorothy Gray Cream 683 if the skin was dry.
-Particularly difficult cases might also require Dorothy Gray Pore Paste, or Dorothy Gray Pore Lotion if the skin was oily.
+Pores and blackheads on the nose could be treated with Dorothy Gray Liquefying Cleansing Cream if the skin was normal or oily, or Dorothy Gray Cream 683 – named after the salon at 683 Fifth Avenue, New York – if the skin was dry.
+Particularly difficult cases might also require Dorothy Gray Pore Paste, or Dorothy Gray Pore Lotion if the skin was oily and, after 1929, Dorothy Gray Texture Lotion.
 Lines around the eyes required Dorothy Gray Eye-Wrinkle Paste, or Dorothy Gray Special Dry-Skin Mixture if the skin was dry.
-Crêpiness of the throat needed the rich emollients of Dorothy Gray Throat Cream with massage to improve circulation and of course a chin-strap to lift those sagging muscles.
+Crêpiness of the throat needed the rich emollients of Dorothy Gray Throat Cream with massage to improve circulation and of course a chin-strap to lift sagging muscles.

-Vitamin D was added to the Dorothy Gray Dry-Skin Mixture and Dorothy Gray Throat Cream in 1937 with vitamin A following a year later in 1938.
+Following the trend popular in many skin creams of the time, Vitamin D was added to the Dorothy Gray Dry-Skin Mixture and Dorothy Gray Throat Cream in 1937, with vitamin A also included a year later.